A Guide to the Architectural Woodwork Standards

 In homes, commercial, and public buildings on one or more levels, a wooden staircase frequently becomes a central part of the décor, used as an aesthetic focal piece to shape the design and enhance the whole look of the space.
 Along with the plethora of shapes and designs that can be used for wooden staircases, the material itself adds warmth and texture.

 For design professionals working on projects where a main interior focal point is a wooden staircase, there are some critical steps to take in stair design.
+(Note: the compliance requirements for installation and finishing in this section of the AWS are now recognized by AWI in ANSI/AWI 0620)

 Architectural Woodwork Standards | Section 8 – Wall/Ceiling Surfacing and Partitions